Examples from software development

 Development environment

-Depending on the requirements, we use Microsoft Visual Studio with the programming languages C# or VB.NET for application development, or for hardware-related programming, we use AVR Studio with C++.
+Depending on the requirements, we use Microsoft Visual Studio with the programming languages C# or VB.NET, or for low-level hardware programming AVR Studio with C++ to develop applications.

-Control software for an industrial plant, whose process data is matched in real-time with a simulation or a digital twin.
+Control software of an industrial plant whose process data are synchronized in real time with a simulation or digital twin.
 The visualization was implemented with DirectX-3D.

-Plant control that can wrap any rotating body with packaging tape.
-The software scans the rotating body in three dimensions before wrapping and calculates the optimal wrapping scheme based on predefined rules.
+Plant control that can wrap any rotational bodies with packaging film.
+The software scans the rotational body three-dimensionally before wrapping and calculates the optimal winding scheme based on predefined rules.

-Fully automated CAD software that generates 3D models, quotes, data sheets, and manufacturing drawings from product data of an ERP system.
+Fully automatic CAD software that generates 3D models, quotes, data sheets and production drawings from product data of an ERP system.

-Revision-secure document management software with rights management for users and direct display of Word and PDF files in the program.
+Revision-safe document management software with user rights management and direct display of Word and PDF files within the program.

 Visualization with Open Maps

-Representation of ICEs and regional trains on an Open Maps map.
-Current data from a database can be retrieved for each train.
+Display of ICEs and regional trains on an Open Maps map.
+Current data for each train can be retrieved from a database.

-Software that enables configuring, testing, and uploading firmware via RS232 and LAN at a manufacturer of radio modules.
+Software that enables configuring, testing and flashing firmware via RS232 and LAN at a manufacturer of radio modules.

-Software for monitoring and visualizing process data output by a PLC control for debugging.
+Software for monitoring and visualizing process data output by a PLC controller for debugging.

-Training software for control loops, which allows control paths to be integrated via RS232.
+Training software for control loops that allows process plants to be connected via RS232.
 Many function blocks such as PID controllers or DT1 elements are available.
-The control loop can be modified during runtime.
-Deviations in the signals are displayed in red.
+The control loop can be modified at runtime.
+Control deviations of signals are shown in red.

 Spectrum analysis with pattern recognition

-Signal analysis that visualizes audio signals played through the microphone.
+Signal analysis that visualizes audio signals recorded via the microphone.
 Recurring tones or rhythms are recognized and displayed using FFT and mathematical convolution.

 DJ software

 Disc-jockey software that suggests suitable songs based on the currently playing track.
-The ranking of the tracks takes into account the analyzed tempo, music genre, key, and occurrence in playlists.
-The software learns with each DJ gig and improves the algorithm.
+The ranking of tracks incorporates analyzed tempo, genre, key and occurrence in playlists.
+The software learns from each DJ gig and improves the algorithm.

 Automation library

 A software library for automation and control applications with C# or VB.NET.
-The library allows for the implementation of, for example, PIDT1 controllers, time elements, and signal generators with just one line of code.
+The library makes it possible to implement, for example, PIDT1 controllers, time elements and signal generators with a single line of code.

-Test environment that allows for easy testing of the behavior of digital controllers.
-The screen recording shows how a T2S control element reacts to fluctuating cycle times.
-The comparison shows the difference between Euler forward, Euler backward, and Tustin methods.
+Test environment that allows the behavior of digital controllers to be easily tested.
+The screen capture shows how a T2S control element reacts to fluctuating cycle times.
+The comparison shows the difference between forward Euler, backward Euler and Tustin methods.